- What you are looking for woodworking chisels?

 3. Builders.

 Builders use chisels to gouge out bits of wood from larger pieces.
-Most builders typically use saws to cut wood roughly to the necessary dimensions.
+Most carpenters typically use saws to cut wood roughly to the necessary dimensions.

 4. DIY’ers.

-They can also be used to trim some wood off a door jamb to fix sticky doors and to cut holes into larger sections.
+Homeowners may need o to trim some wood off a door jamb to fix sticky doors or to cut holes into larger sections of wood.

 Comparing chisel sets